What is COP 27: UN Climate Change Conference 2022 (UNFCCC COP 27)

-Let’s start with important details you would like to know about COP 27 before we answer the widely searched question, “What is COP 27?”
+Let’s start with some important details about COP 29 to answer the question, “What is COP 29?”

-2. Where is COP 27 being held: Sharm el-Sheikh, South Sinai, Egypt
+2. Where is COP 29 being held: Baku, Azerbaijan

-3. What does COP 27 stand for : Conference of the Parties of the UNFCCC (COP27)
+3. What does COP 29 stand for: Conference of the Parties of the UNFCCC (COP29)

 Climate change is quite complicated, and as you might know, with detailed discussions on the 1.5-degree pathways, strategies to deal with climate change and carbon disposal.
 For almost three decades, the world government met nearly every year to strategise a global and collective response to the climate emergency.

 COP, also known as the ‘Conference of the Parties’ is the UN’s annual climate change conference which started in the year 1995, shortly following the formation of the United Nations Climate Change Framework Convention (UNFCCC) in 1994.
 All signatories of the UNFCCC come together to discuss, negotiate and strike deals to tackle the imminent global warming crisis.
 Essentially, COP negotiations are centred on the legal mechanisms for governments to hold each other accountable.
-This year, the 12-day conference is being hosted by Egypt.
+This year’s COP is hosted by Azerbaijan.

 What usually is discussed at COP?

-- They are reducing greenhouse gases and achieving net-zero targets in the second half of the century.
+- Reducing Greenhouse Gases: Setting targets for achieving net-zero emissions in the latter half of the century.

 Every industry includes many acronyms and buzzwords that can be pretty difficult to interpret and understand.
 Let’s look into the COP 27 glossary of the most frequently used terms that you might come across.